googleapis/python-spanner-sqlalchemy/README.md

 client.create(engine)
 ```
-**Note**: interleaved tables has a dependency between them, which means they must be created in the particular order.
-If you're creating all the tables at once, use `add_is_dependent_on()` method to set the correct creation order.
+**Note**: Interleaved tables have a dependency between them, so the parent table must be created before the child table.
+When creating tables with this feature, make sure to call `add_is_dependent_on()` on the child table to request SQLAlchemy to create the parent table before the child table.

 ### Unique constraints
 Cloud Spanner doesn't support direct UNIQUE constraints creation.
 In order to achieve column values uniqueness UNIQUE indexes should be used.